formers/former/README.md

     'Former\FormerServiceProvider',

-Add then alias Former's main class by adding its facade to the `facades` array in the same file :
+Add then alias Former's main class by adding its facade to the `aliases` array in the same file :

     'Former' => 'Former\Facades\Illuminate',